RMITLibrary/easy_cite/markdown/rmitharvard.md

 > Primal Pictures (n.d.) *Lateral nasal cavity* [interactive 3D illustration], accessed 19 August 2022, Anatomy.tv database.

-**Note:** Although RMIT Harvard does *not* include a URL link if there is a database name, include *both* database name and URL link *only* for images from the **WGSN database**.
+**Note:** Although RMIT Harvard does not include a URL link if there is a database name, include BOTH database name and URL link *only* for images from the **WGSN database**.
 This will make it easier to locate and access the image.

 > Chanel (n.d.) *cha_mon_ps23_003* [photograph], accessed 19 August 2022, WGSN database. https<nolink>://www.wgsn.com/content/image_viewer/#/image.35640165